litestar-org/litestar/docs/tutorials/dto-tutorial/01-simple-dto-exclude.rst

 Here we introduce a new DTO class (``ReadDTO``) and configure it to exclude the ``Person.email`` field.
 The route handler is also instructed to use the DTO to handle the response.

-Lets look at these changes in more detail.
+Now we can look at these changes in more detail.
 Firstly, we add two additional imports.

 The :class:`DTOConfig <litestar.dto.config.DTOConfig>` class is used to configure DTOs.
-In this case, we are using it to exclude the ``email`` field from the DTO, but there are many other configuration options available and we'll cover most of them in this tutorial.
+In this case, we are using it to exclude the ``email`` field from the DTO, but there are many other configuration options available and we will cover most of them in this tutorial.

 The :class:`DataclassDTO <litestar.dto.dataclass_dto.DataclassDTO>` class is a factory class that specializes